Top 10 Things to Do in Santa Cruz: From Beaches to Boardwalks

 - No Strolling from December to March (due to elephant seal breeding and birthgiving season)

 Visiting Año Nuevo is a magical experience, especially during the breeding season.
-The park’s rules are in place to protect both the wildlife and visitors.
-The rules ensure that everyone has the best experience while preserving the natural habitat of seals.
+The park’s rules protect both wildlife and visitors.
+They ensure that everyone has the best experience while preserving the natural habitat of seals.

 3. The Mystery Spot